A proposed approach to digital age socio-economic transformation

 How have we solved the challenges?

 At this stage I am continuing to research and develop the articulation of this future state.
-The idea is to describe a conceptual way that public services (in fact the common good as a whole) could operate in the future, enabling a much higher degree of productivity and inclusiveness, achieving measurability and visibility of the changing state of productivity and progress towards self-sufficiency (and therefore sustainability) in each thematic domain.
+The idea is to describe a conceptual way that public services (in fact the socio-economic system as a whole) could operate in the future, enabling a much higher degree of productivity and inclusiveness, achieving measurability and visibility of the changing state of productivity and progress towards self-sufficiency (and therefore sustainability) and socio-environmental balance in each knowledge domain ecosystem.

 A summary of the key thinking (but not finalised conclusions) are highlighted below.
 As my research develops I will be publishing more detailed discussion documents on these points:

-- Each thematic domain that constitutes part of the common good within a jurisdiction can be accurately conceptualised as a collaboration involving demand-side and supply-side, publicly- and privately-funded participants and stakeholders (both in citizen roles and organised group/corporate roles) with a need to efficiently and effectively match demand with scarce supply.
+- Each knowledge domain within a jurisdiction can be accurately conceptualised as a complex collaboration involving demand-side and supply-side, publicly- and privately-funded participants and stakeholders (both in citizen roles and organised group/corporate roles) with a need to efficiently and effectively match demand with supply.

-- Every publicly-funded program or project is also a collaboration involving publicly- and privately-funded participants and stakeholders that should operate in conjunction with activities across the whole-of-thematic-domain in that jurisdiction and should be designed, tested and measured against whole-of-thematic-domain outcome objectives.
+- Publicly-funded programs or projects should operate in conjunction with activities across the whole-of-thematic-domain in that jurisdiction and should be designed, tested and measured against whole-of-thematic-domain outcome objectives.

 - A new type of public institution is needed which is not a direct participant in service supply but rather a domain orchestrator, ensuring that whole-of-thematic-domains are operating efficiently, effectively, in the public interest and with minimum direct public funding…in fact the ‘right’ level of public funding needed at that time to shift the domain towards self-sufficiency (and therefore lowering the need for public funding over time unless new factors emerge).

-- To enable each thematic domain to operate efficiently and effectively, and therefore the common good as a whole to operate efficiently and effectively, a new systems platform is needed, operating as a public digital infrastructure to support contextual visibility and collaboration between participants.
+- To enable each knowledge domain to operate efficiently and effectively, a new systems platform is needed, operating as a public digital infrastructure to support contextualised visibility and collaboration/collaborative competition between participants.
 The Kractal framework represents the conceptual design of this platform.

 Designing the platform